brotatotes/bht-automation/bht gen 3/1 Corinthians/Chapter 8/1 Corinthians 8 12 bht.md

 # 1 Corinthians 8:12 Commentary Help Text

 ## BHT:
-To sin against a weak brother, smiting one who is already vulnerable, is a heartless act that shows contempt for the blood of Christ.
-By violating the law of love and wounding their sensitive conscience, we insult Christ Himself.
-We are called to love and protect our brethren, taking care not to harm their peace and comfort.
-Our love for Christ is demonstrated through our actions towards His members, as what we do to them, we do to Him.
+To sin against the weak brethren is unfeeling and akin to striking an invalid—an open insult to Christ.
+It violates the law of love and wounds their sensitive conscience, thereby sinning against Christ Himself.
+Such contempt for Christ's blood price blatantly disregards the deep union and sympathy between Christ and His members.
+Let us remember that our actions towards others reflect our treatment of Christ Himself, and therefore, let us exercise caution not to wound the conscience of our brethren.

 ## Choicest Commentary Quotes:
 ### Henry Alford: